Andrezylstra/Post_hoc_flatfield_correction/README.md

 - `--gaussian_sigma` : controls the width of the gaussian blur filter.
 Larger values will result in a blurrier estimated illumination image.
 Ignored if `--dont_blur` is specified or `--blur_method` is 'uniform'.
 Default is 10.

 - `--edge_mode` : determines the mode for handling blurring at the edges of images.
 Ignored if `--dont_blur` is specified.
 Default is 'reflect'.
-    - 'reflect' : he input is extended by reflecting about the edge of the last pixel.
+    - 'reflect' : the input is extended by reflecting about the edge of the last pixel.
     - 'nearest' : the input is extended by replicating the last pixel.
     - 'mirror' : the input is extended by reflecting about the center of the last pixel.